lefko2000/kuebiko/README.md

 Don't worry about preprocessing the accounts if you do not use them in your solution.

-If you wish to learn more about how to use the FastAPI:
+If you wish to learn more about how to use FastAPI:

 - [Official FastAPI Docs](https://fastapi.tiangolo.com/)
 - [Official pydantic Docs](https://pydantic-docs.helpmanual.io/)